danbev/learning-ai/notes/ggml-rope.md

 (gdb) r
 ```
 Keep in mind that the excution in GGML is multithreaded and multiple threads
-will be running when our break point is it.
-So just continuing stepping will
+will be running when our break point is hit.
+So we will disable this behavior
-this using:
+and lock the current thread using the following command:
 ```console
 (gdb) set scheduler-locking on
 ```
-And now we can step only the current thread.
+And now we can step using only the current thread.

 ```c
 static void ggml_compute_forward_rope(